 If there is an event on the synchronous event queue whose priority is greater than the current event priority (if any), then remove the event from the queue, set the current event priority to that of the event removed and return the previous event priority.

 If there is an event to be processed:

+Carry true.
+HL contains the address of the event block.
 A contains the previous event priority (if any).

 If there is no event to be processed: